oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 1. The client in trust domain A uses the access token received from the authorization server in trust domain B to access the protected resource in trust domain B.

-## Authorization Server Discovery
+## Authorization Server Discovery {#authorization_server_discovery}
-This specification does not define authorization server discovery.
 A client may use the `authorization_servers` property as defined in OAuth 2.0 Protected Resource Metadata {{RFC9728}}, maintain a static mapping or use other means to identify the authorization server.

 ## Token Exchange